statelyai/xstate/docs/src/pages/guides/installation.md

 # Installation

-You can install `xstate` from NPM or Yarn:
+You can install XState from NPM or Yarn:

 ```bash
 npm install xstate@latest --save